swiftlang/swift-evolution/proposals/0362-piecemeal-future-features.md

 Swift-evolution thread: [Pitch #1](https://forums.swift.org/t/piecemeal-adoption-of-swift-6-improvements-in-swift-5-x/57184)

+## Language version and tools version

+There are two related kinds of "Swift version" that are distinct, but we often conflate them for convenience.
+However, both kinds of version have a bearing on this proposal:

+- *Swift tools version*: the version number of the compiler itself.
+For example, the Swift 5.6 compiler was introduced in March 2022.
+- *Swift language version*: the language version with which we are providing source compatibility.
+For example, Swift version 5 is the most current language version support by Swift tools version 5.6.

+The Swift tools support multiple Swift language versions.
+All recent versions (since Swift tools version 5.0) have supported multiple Swift language versions, of which there are currently only three: 4, 4.2, and 5.
+As the tools evolve, they try to avoid making source-incompatible changes within a Swift language version, and this is also reflected in the evolution process itself: proposals that change the meaning of existing source code, or make it invalid, are generally not accepted for existing language modes.
+Many proposals do *extend* the Swift language within an existing language mode.
+For example, you can use `async`/`await` became available in Swift tools version 5.5, and is available in all language versions (4, 4.2, 5).

+This proposal involves source--incompatible changes that are waiting for the introduction of a new Swift language version, e.g., 6.
+Swift tools version 6.0 will be the first tools to officially allow the use of Swift language version 6.
+Those tools will continue to support Swift language versions 4, 4.2, and 5.
+Code does not need to move to Swift language version 6 to use Swift tools version 6.0, or 6.1, and so on, and code written to Swift language version 6 will interoperate with code written to Swift language version 4, 4.2, or 5.

 ## Proposed solution

 Introduce a compiler flag `-enable-upcoming-feature X`, where `X` is a name for the feature to enable.
 Each proposal will document what `X` is, so it's clear how to enable that feature.
 For example, SE-0274 could use `ConciseMagicFile`, so that `-enable-upcoming-feature ConciseMagicFile` will enable that change in semantics.
 One can of course pass multiple `-enable-feature` flags to the compiler to enable multiple features.